MMOG77/01-My-Blog/MWaters_Post4.md

 ![Blazing Books](https://github.com/MMOG77/01-My-Blog/blob/master/Blazing_Books.jpeg)
 # Up in Flames: Book-Burning Blues

 Every avid reader has a pet peeve when it comes to book marring.
 Some cannot stand to spill beverages on the pages.
 Some hate to see a tome with water damage.
-For some, the sight of a dog-eared page can ruin the experience
+For some, the sight of a dog-eared page can ruin the reading experience.

 > **Editorial:** Burning a book will not cause the ideas to disappear&mdash;especially not in the digital age.